 The main employers of radio presenters in New Zealand are:

 Smaller community, iwi and student radio stations throughout New Zealand also employ radio presenters.

 - Ara Institute of Canterbury website, accessed March 2021, (www.ara.ac.nz).

 - Pledger, M, radio presenter, MediaWorks Radio, careers.govt.nz interview, March 2021.

 - Reilly, B, radio course leader, New Zealand Broadcasting School, careers.govt.nz interview, March 2021.

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Progression and specialisations

-Radio presenters usually start off working for a small regional radio station before moving into roles with larger, more popular radio stations.
+Radio presenters usually start off working for small regional radio stations before moving into roles with larger, more popular network radio stations.